IELTS Cue Card Sample 518 - Describe a person you once lived with

 Topic: Describe a person you once lived with.

-1. Joseph was my roommate in my university here in Paris.
+1. Joseph was my roommate at my university here in Paris.
 In fact, both of us were international students here.
 I lived with him for around three years.
 I had to live with him because the university authority assigned a double bedroom for us and he was my partner in the room.
-After completing the graduation, both of us went back to our respective country and got split.
+After completing graduation, both of us went back to our respective country and got split.
 But I have a cordial relationship with him even today.

 2. I lived with Mr Henry when I was in the USA.
 I lived with him for over eight and a half years.
 We were colleagues and rented an apartment near the office here in Chicago.
 But as he got married suddenly with his fiancé, he left the apartment.
-So, we are not separate but we have a good bondage between us.
+So, we are not separate but we have good bondage between us.
 I often go to meet him and his wife.
 And recall the days when we used to live in the same apartment.

 3. Samantha, my elder sister used to live with me here in Melbourne.
 I have been living with her since my childhood.
 My parents allotted the same room for me and her.
 So, we shared the room at the house and now the entire room is mine.
 She has been married off recently and got her own family in another city.
 So, I miss her often.
 But this is good that she has got a family of her own.
 And often I go to visit her and recall the olden days together.